Yemesser Watt (Spicy Lentils)

 This is an Eritrean dish that uses a special spice blend called berbere.
 It’s meant to be eaten scooped up in a fermented flatbread called injera.

-Boil lentils in a pot of water (the water should cover the lentils by about an inch) for 10-15 minutes, until the lentils change from orange to yellow.
+Boil lentils in a pot of water (the water should cover the lentils by about an inch) for 10-15 minutes, until the lentils change from red to yellow.
+Take off the heat.
 Don’t drain; the water should be absorbed by the lentils.

-Mince the onions and fry in vegetable oil until light brown.
+In a medium sauté pan, add vegetable oil and onion and fry in oil until light brown.
 Add the crushed tomatoes and berbere and 1 cup of water.
 Cover and cook on low heat for 20-30 minutes, stirring occasionally.
-After 20 minutes, add garlic and ginger and cook 10 more minutes.
-Mix the sauce into the pot of lentils and cook on low heat for 10 minutes.
+After 20 minutes, add garlic and ginger and cook for 10 more minutes.
+Turn off the heat and combine mixture into the pot of lentils and cook on low heat for 10 minutes.
 Add more water if necessary to achieve a sauce consistency.
 Season with salt and pepper to taste.

 You can find berbere in specialty ethnic markets around Burlington, or you can make your own berbere spice mix.